robjhyndman/forecast/README.md

 ## License

-This package is free and open source software, licensed under GPL (>= 3).
+This package is free and open source software, licensed under GPL-3.